michael-lang/sample-ng2-mvc/README.md

 	* If you have problems, check versions of all packages to match this project exactly.
 Only upgrade dependencies after you have a basic working app.
 	* Also check if the typescript is set to build automatically, spot check your most recent changed ts files by looking at the compiled js files for the change.

+## Step 5 - Create a Shared module for common components used by multiple modules
+1. create a new folder 'app-shared' under the 'app' folder
+2. Create a new module called AppSharedModule (file name 'app-shared.module.ts')
+3. Add this module to the 'imports' list of the first page module that will use something from the shared module
+	* Do not add the shared module as an import to the app module
+4. Create a shared component under app-shared.  ie. tabset
+5. use the shared component in the markup of the page component
+6. build and test.